Satan Bound

 of the exaltation of the “son.”
 In the interpretation of that vision, his

-expulsion is part of the victory achieved by the “brethren” through the “blood
+expulsion was part of the victory achieved by the “brethren” through the

 In chapter 20,

-the angel “cast him into the Abyss…that he might not deceive the nations anymore,” another
+the angel “cast him into the Abyss…that he might not deceive the nations anymore,” which is another

-link to the twelfth chapter where the “Dragon” is called “the deceiver
+link to the twelfth chapter where the “Dragon” was called “the

-of the whole habitable earth (oikumené).”
-However, in the “Abyss,” Satan
+deceiver of the whole habitable earth (oikumené).”
+However, in the “Abyss,”

-is not bound from all evil activities, but only from “deceiving the nations.”
+Satan is not bound from performing any and all evil activities, but only from “deceiving

 THE ABYSS